 The 2017 regular session of the Colorado General Assembly ended on May 10.
+You can see a list of the bills I worked on here.
 Over the interim I will continue to hold town hall meetings every month.
-I will also be serving on a legislative interim committee concerning sentencing in our criminal justice system.
+Also, I am serving on a legislative interim committee concerning sentencing in our criminal justice system.
+You can follow the interim committee’s work here.

 Regardless of party affiliation, I believe we all aspire to some of the same basic things: the opportunity to get a good education; the opportunity to earn a living wage for an honest week’s work; the opportunity to provide for your family today and save a little bit for tomorrow; the opportunity to be judged solely on the content of your character, free from discrimination; the opportunity to be safe in your own community; and the opportunity to live and raise a family in a clean and healthy environment.